giampaolo314/QD_laser_models/README.md

 ## Documentation

-The documentation is available at [https://qd-laser-models.readthedocs.io/en/latest](https://qd-laser-models.readthedocs.io/en/latest/)
+The documentation, including examples of how to install and use this code, is available at [https://qd-laser-models.readthedocs.io/en/latest](https://qd-laser-models.readthedocs.io/en/latest/)

 ## Files